Frequently Asked Questions Regarding the MFA Program

 How many applications does the graduate program in Painting + Printmaking receive each year?

-The number of applications varies from year to year.
-For Fall 2010, we received approximately 220 applications.
+The number of applications varies from year to year, but we typically receive between 180 and 210 applications.

 How many graduate students does the Department of Painting + Printmaking admit each year?